 From 11:00PM PDT on Friday, July 1 until 5:00AM PDT on Saturday, July 2, the Shmoop engineering elves will be making tweaks and improvements to the site.
 That means Shmoop will be unavailable for use during that time.
 Thanks for your patience!

 Pip and Mr. Pocket discuss Pip's education, which is supposed to cover just enough to get by in life.

 Mr. Pocket is good people.
 He's smart, honest, and kind, and he gives the okay for Herbert and Pip to live together—which means it's time to head to the nearest Ikea!

-Pip wants to buy his own furniture.
-However, he needs dough.
-He visits Mr. Jaggers, and, after a rousing conversation involving multiplication and other math guessing games, Pip receives twenty pounds.
+But first, it's off to visit Mr. Jaggers for some money.
+After a rousing conversation involving multiplication and other math guessing games, he says Pip can have twenty pounds.
 Sweet.

 Wemmick shows Pip the jewels that these criminals gave him on the eve of their deaths.
 Apparently, the criminals in London really like to suck up to Wemmick and to give him all kinds of cool trinkets.

-Wemmick tells Pip he is welcome to come have dinner at his house whenever.
+Wemmick tells Pip he's welcome to come have dinner at his house whenever.
 He warns Pip that Jaggers will be inviting him to his place soon too.
-While Jaggers will provide delicious wine, his maid, Molly, is a little strange.
-Keep your eye on her, says Wemmick.
+While Jaggers will provide delicious wine, his maid, Molly, is a little strange—so keep an eye on her.

 Finally, the two boys head over to the courthouse to see Mr. Jaggers in action.
-He’s has everyone in court is scared stiff.
+Everyone in court is scared stiff.
 He's a powerful man.